coolcow/docker_rclone-cron/README.md

   * crontab file:

   > Syncs your data directory with your cloud storage every two hours.
 Uses a lock file to prevent the execution if the previous execution is not yet finished.
 Creates a new unique log file in your logs directory.
-  > Take a look ast [the rclone command list](http://rclone.org/commands/) to see all the available commands.
+  > Take a look at [the rclone command list](http://rclone.org/commands/) to see all the available commands.

   ```crontab
   0 */2 * * * flock -n ~/rclone.lock rclone sync --log-file /logs/rclone.$(date +%Y%m%d_%H%M%S).log /data cloudstorage: &